karyafar/karyafar.github.io/_posts/2018-07-23-strategic-team-positioning.markdown

 ---

 Building successful machine learning teams requires a cultural shift in almost any organization used to classic development cycles.
 Machine learning is an iterative process and creating an experiment-driven culture is a must have for the success of the team.
+In this post I will share some of my learning around creating this experiment-driven culture and some of the challenges along the way.